graphql/dataloader/README.md

 ## Caching

-DataLoader provides a cache for all loads which occur in a single request to your application.
+DataLoader provides a memoization cache for all loads which occur in a single request to your application.
 After `.load()` is called once with a given key, the resulting value is cached to eliminate redundant loads.

 In addition to reliving pressure on your data storage, caching results per-request also creates fewer objects which may relieve memory pressure on your application: